JoseMarioDev/josemariodev-portfolio/README.md

 ### Features

+- Built front-end views using React and Sass with fully responsive design
 - CI/CD using CircleCI
-- Build AWS resources using Terraform
+- Built AWS resources using Terraform:
-- Deploy app to S3 bucket and distribute content using CloudFront
+  - Deployed app to S3 bucket and distribute content using CloudFront
-- Setup linting and prettier checks
-- CSS Grid to make app mobile responsive
   - custom domain using route 53
+  - Backend logic was built using API Gateway, Lambda, and DynamoDb

 #